Rumindu/my-notes/Brad Traversy - Modern JavaScript 2.0 Course - Docs/03-functions-scope-docs/01-function-basics.md

 #### Parameters vs. Arguments

-- Parameters are the names of the variables that are used to pass data into a function.
+- Parameters are the names of the variables that are used to pass data into a function.(When the function is defining)
-- Arguments are the values that are passed into the function
+- Arguments are the values that are passed into the function (When the function is calling)

 ### Returning a value